Skip to main content

 Putting It All Together

-You now know how to query for new submissions and download them to your machine for evaluation.
-Once the submission is evaluated, we recommend updating its status from RECEIVED so that it does not get picked up again if/when you re-query for new submissions in the future.
+Once a submission is evaluated, we recommend updating its status from RECEIVED so that it does not get picked up again if/when you re-query for new submissions in the future.

 Python